 The most memorable cruises don’t necessarily need to take place in the classic exotic destinations.
 Rather the contrary even, they often are in other, surprisingly different places.
 Cruises through Norway’s epic fjords or along the majestic coasts of Alaska, for example, are magnificent.
 Another cruise hub that may come as somewhat of a surprise is Boston, Massachusetts.
-There is a surprising number of interesting and popular cruises and destinations from Boston.
-We discuss the best destinations from Boston and associated cruises below.

 Bermuda is yet another of those island destinations that are associated with beach vacations.
 The thing is, however, that Bermuda lies surprisingly close to many cities on the United States’ East Coast.
 You might think that Bermuda is also a Caribbean or at least tropical island, but it’s not, even though it is, in fact, part of the Caribbean Community.
 It lies off the Mid-Atlantic Coast of the United States, closer to North Carolina and even Newfoundland than to Puerto Rico and the Virgin Islands.